Logo

 Food is a highlight of any trip to Thailand and November’s pleasant weather makes it even more enjoyable to explore the country’s diverse flavors.
 Whether you’re trying street food or dining at a local restaurant, here are some of the best Thai food to try during your visit:

-Tom Yum
+1. Tom Yum

-Pad Thai
+2. Pad Thai

 A staple of Thai cuisine, Pad Thai is a stir-fried noodle dish widely found in Bangkok and Ayutthaya.
 It’s a popular choice during festivals and night markets, thanks to its mix of sweet, sour, and savory flavors.
 For an authentic experience, visit Thipsamai Pad Thai, a legendary spot in Bangkok famous for its charcoal-fried noodles.

-Som Tum
+3. Som Tum

 Originally from Isaan (Northeastern Thailand), Som Tum (green papaya salad) is a beloved dish found across the country.
 It pairs perfectly with grilled meats and sticky rice, making it a great choice for casual dining during outdoor celebrations.
 A top spot to try it is Som Tam Nua in Bangkok, known for its authentic Isaan-style salad.

-Mango Sticky Rice
+4. Mango Sticky Rice

 Mango Sticky Rice is a must-try Thai dessert, especially popular in Chiang Mai and Bangkok.
 It’s often enjoyed during Loy Krathong, as mango season extends into November.
 For a memorable taste, visit Kor Panich in Bangkok, a historic eatery serving this dessert for generations.

 Hanoi Voyages is here to craft the perfect itinerary for you.
 Let us help you create a personalized adventure that captures the essence of Thailand and matches your travel dreams!
+If you're looking for a more personalized journey in Thailand in November, Hanoi Voyages also offers tailor-made itinerary services to create the perfect trip based on your unique preferences.

 Thailand family tour 14 days